 Most digital payment start-ups offer huge discounts, cash backs, etc., to acquire new customers.
 But as soon as the offer expires or a competitor starts offering better deals, customers take no time to switch to another app or service provider.

 For instance, in 2020, finance apps witnessed an average 35.5% uninstall rate.
 Finance companies, on average, lose $80,000 per month on uninstallers that did not generate any revenue using the app.

 Therefore, customer acquisition and retention have been the biggest concerns for fintech marketers.
 But with the right fintech marketing tactics, marketers can reduce customer acquisition costs and also considerably increase the customer lifetime value (CLV).

 What are the Benefits of Having a Fintech Marketing Strategy?

 The number of smartphone users is 6.378 Billion, which translates to 80.69% of the world’s population owning a smartphone.
 But is everyone aware of/using fintech platforms?

-For instance, the number of mobile payment users in 2020 was only 1.3 billion.
+For instance, the number of mobile payment users by 2023 is assumed to be only 1.31 billion.